NATIONAL TELEPHONE DAY

 One year later, the White House installed its first phone.
 The telephone revolution began.

 Bell Telephone Company was founded on July 9, 1877, and they installed the first public telephone lines from Boston to Sommerville, Massachusetts, the same year.
 By the end of the decade, nearly 50,000 phones existed in the United States.
-In May of 1967, phone companies across the country installed the one-millionth telephone.
+In May of 1967, phone companies across the country installed the 100 millionth telephone line.